-Trade debtors are recognised initially at the transaction price.
-They are subsequently measured at amortised cost using the effective interest method, less provision for impairment.
+Trade debtors are recognised initially at the transaction price, less provision for impairment.
 A provision for the impairment of is established when there is objective evidence that the will not be able to collect all amounts due according to the original terms of the receivables.